 The field competition, first aid, technician team, bench and team trainer tests will be included at this same time.
 Regional or local contest can administer tests at their discretion.
 A description of each test with the corresponding references is listed in the respective section of this booklet.
 A maximum of 60 minutes will be allowed to complete all required testing (this should equal a minute per question).
 At the end of the allotted time, tests will be collected regardless of whether or not the contestants have answered all of the required questions.

-Team trainers test shall consist of 30 questions from MSHA Publication 3027, CFR, Miner Act, First Aid statements of facts, Team Tech, and National Rules.
+Team trainers test shall consist of 30 questions from MSHA Publication 3027, CFR Part 49 Subpart A, The Miner Act of 2006, First Aid statements of facts, Team Tech, and Metal Non-Metal National Rules.